zbw/MetaDataUpdate/README.md

 ## Running

 * Clone it
+* Change permission of activator to make it executable
 * For running in [development mode](https://www.playframework.com/documentation/2.3.x/PlayConsole): `activator run`
 * For creating a [standalone version](https://www.playframework.com/documentation/2.3.x/ProductionDist): `activator dist` This produces a ZIP file containing all JAR files needed to run your application in the target/universal folder of your application.
+There will be a directory bin in the unpacked zip containing startscripts for linux und windows.